bagolol/rock_paper_scissors2/README.md

 Thanks:
 -------
-A special thanks to [Andrea](https://github.com/armi1189) from whom I took inspiration for the styling
+A special thank to [Andrea](https://github.com/armi1189) from whom I took inspiration for the styling